Employee safety has been and will always be a priority for the poultry industry.

 These efforts are netting tangible results that demonstrates the vast advancements the industry has made in improving employee safety.

-The incidence of occupational injuries and illnesses within the poultry sector’s slaughter and processing workforce has fallen by 84 percent over the last 25 years and continues to decline according to the most recent Injury and Illness Report released by the U.S. Department of Labor.
+The incidence of occupational injuries and illnesses within the poultry sector’s slaughter and processing workforce has fallen 86 percent over the last 25 years and continues to decline according to the most recent Injury and Illness Report released by the U.S. Department of Labor.

-The total recordable poultry processing illness and injury rate for 2018 was 3.5 cases per 100 full-time workers (per year), down from 3.8 in 2017.
-The poultry industry’s rate of 3.5 was below the rate of 5.1 for similar agricultural industries in terms of injuries per 100 full-time workers and lower than the rate of 4.2 for the entire food manufacturing sector, while all of manufacturing was 3.4.
-For further perspective, golf courses and country clubs have a rate of 4.3.
+The total recordable poultry processing illness and injury rate for 2019 was 3.2 cases per 100 full-time workers (per year), down from 3.5 in 2018.
+The poultry industry’s rate of 3.25 was below the rate of 5.1 for similar agricultural industries in terms of injuries per 100 full-time workers and lower than the rate of 4.0 for the entire food manufacturing sector, while all of manufacturing was 3.3.

 While the past 25 years has seen a dramatic decrease in the numbers and rates injury and illnesses occurring in the industry, the poultry industry will continue to seek new and innovative ways to protect our workforce.
 Ongoing efforts to improve the poultry industry’s record in worker safety include:

 - In late 2019, the poultry industry partnered with the U.S. Department of Labor’s Occupational Safety & Health Administration (OSHA) to form an official alliance to share information, guidance and access to training resources that will help further improve the significant gains made in poultry worker safety over the past 25 years.
-The shared goals for the alliance include raising awareness of health and safety practices and programs through outreach and communication in addition to training and education; Sharing non-competitive practices, culminating with the release of a whitepaper, Ergonomics in the Poultry Industry – A Review of 25 Years of Industry Efforts, which documents many of the industry’s efforts to improve worker safety.
-This report is being updated in 2020;
+The shared goals for the alliance include raising awareness of health and safety practices and programs through outreach and communication in addition to training and education; Sharing non-competitive practices;

 - Partnering with the Georgia Tech Research Institute to develop an instrument to assess musculoskeletal disorder (MSD) risks in poultry tasks.
 The tool measures upper extremity stresses associated with poultry deboning and cutting tasks, and provide quantitative data to help in workstation and tool redesign and process workflow improvements to reduce the stresses and strains associated with repetitive work;